Cameroonian English

 Cameroonian English (CamE), also known as Cameroon English, or sometimes Cameroon Anglophone English or Ambazonian English, is an English dialect spoken predominantly in Cameroon.
 It shares some similarities with English varieties in neighbouring West Africa, as Cameroon lies at the west of Central Africa; however, its distinctive phonetics, phonology and lexicon, influenced both by French and by indigenous Cameroonian languages, distinguish it as an independent variety.
 It is primarily spoken in the Northwest and Southwest regions of Cameroon.

 It is a postcolonial variety of English, long in use in the territory (Southern Cameroons, now split into Northwest and Southwest).
 Over the years, it has developed characteristic features, particularly in lexis but also in phonology and grammar.
 Those characteristics were once regarded as errors but are now increasingly accepted as distinctive Cameroonian contributions to the English language.

 Varieties

 There are differences between the formal, "institutional" variety of Cameroonian English, which is based on British English and is taught in schools in Cameroon, and the indigenised "communal" variety, which is the more innovative form spoken in Anglophone communities.
 Varietal differences also exist between speaker communities of various indigenous languages such as Nso and Akoose.

 Phonology

+Cameroonian English is a non-rhotic dialect, meaning that it drops syllable-final /ɹ/.
+It exhibits the following 7-vowel phonology: